aspirepress/AspireCloud/docs/architecture.md

 The model layer uses Eloquent models to interact with the database.
 Key characteristics of the models include:

-1.
-*
-*Immutability
-**: Models are considered immutable and are replaced every time they are updated.
+1. <b>Immutability</b>: Models are considered immutable and are replaced every time they are updated.
 This is implemented through:
     - Read-only attributes that throw exceptions when modified
    - The use of
      `immutable_datetime` cast for date fields
     - Methods that create new instances rather than modifying existing ones

-2.
-*
-*Computed
-Attributes
-**: Many properties are computed attributes that retrieve data from the `ac_raw_metadata` JSON field.
+2. <b>Computed Attributes</b>: Many properties are computed attributes that retrieve data from the `ac_raw_metadata` JSON field.
 Examples include:
     -
     `banners`,